Data Encryption

 How It Works in FlipLink

-FlipLink uses HTTPS (TLS encryption) for all connections between readers and the platform, meaning every page view, form submission, and file download is encrypted in transit.
-Data stored on FlipLink's servers, including uploaded PDFs, collected leads, and account credentials, is encrypted at rest.
-When you enable [password protection](/features/password-protection) on a publication, the access credentials are hashed and stored securely.
-For publications sold through FlipLink's Stripe integration, all payment processing occurs over Stripe's PCI-compliant encrypted infrastructure, so card details never touch FlipLink's servers directly.
+FlipLink uses HTTPS with TLS encryption for every connection between readers and the platform, meaning each page view, form submission, and file download is encrypted in transit.
+Data stored on FlipLink's servers — including uploaded PDFs, collected leads, and account credentials — is encrypted at rest using industry-standard algorithms.
+When you enable [password protection](/features/password-protection) on a publication, the access credentials are cryptographically hashed and stored securely, so even FlipLink's own systems cannot reverse them.
+For publications sold through FlipLink's Stripe integration, all payment processing occurs over Stripe's PCI-compliant encrypted infrastructure, ensuring card details never touch FlipLink's servers directly.
+Publishers using [custom domains](/features/custom-domains) receive automatic SSL certificate provisioning, maintaining encryption across branded URLs.

 Ready to Transform